JJConsulting/JJMasterData/doc/Documentation/articles/tutorials/source_control.md

-# Using ConsoleApp to version control Form Elements
+# Using FormElementImporter to version control Form Elements

 ## Configuration
-At your ConsoleApp `appsettings.json` at `JJMasterData` section you must set:
+At your FormElementImporter.exe root, in your `appsettings.json` at `JJMasterData` section you must set:
-- DataDictionaryFolderPath: The folder where your version controled dictionaries are stored.
+- DataDictionaryFolderPath: The folder where your version controlled FormElements are stored.
-- ConnectionString: The connection string where your data dictionaries will be imported
+- ConnectionString: The connection string where your FormElements will be imported

 ```json
 {